-Whether or not you’re among those feeling the strain, I recommend that you be extra kind to yourself these days.
+Whether or not you’re feeling the strain, I recommend that you be extra kind to yourself these days.
 In fact, I recommend that you do it all the time.

 Accepting ourselves, flaws and all, and truly loving who we are is one of the most challenging journeys we’ll undertake.
 I’m absolutely on that journey, making self-acceptance and self-compassion my primary practices as I navigate some major life transitions.

-I distinctly remember two moments that positively altered my relationship with myself, and the first one came through my body.
+I distinctly remember two moments that positively altered my relationship with myself, and the first one came through my body in 1999.
 It happened during a yoga class in which the teacher was leading us in head-to-knee pose.
 As I extended and folded my torso over my leg, the teacher said, “Breathe, and don’t abandon your body.”

 His words woke me up.